shammun/clim_680_hw/index.md

   </code>
 </pre>

-From the above map, we can see that Northeast and Northwest of China, south of India, Kazakhstan, Uzbekistan and East of Mongolia have high positive correlation coefficient value with DMI, that means as positive anomaly increased as defined by DMI, the temperature in these areas also increased simultaneouly.
+From the above map, we can see that the northeast and northwest of China, south of India, Kazakhstan, Uzbekistan, and east of Mongolia have a high positive correlation coefficient value with DMI, which means that as the positive anomaly increased as defined by DMI, the temperature in these areas also increased simultaneously.
 Similarly, as temperature anomaly decreases or DMI increases, the temperature also decreases.
-We can also observe that for Philipines, and Papua New Guinea, the correlation coefficient is negative that is if IOD goes up, temperature goes down and if IOD goes down, temperature goes up in these areas.
+We can also observe that for Philipines, and Papua New Guinea, the correlation coefficient is negative, meaning that if IOD goes up, temperature goes down, and if IOD goes down, temperature goes up in these areas.

 Now, we can check the statistical significance of this correlation [Notebook3](https://github.com/shammun/clim_680_hw/blob/main/HW3_New.ipynb).